Parquetry/minima/about.md

 my own cultural identity from online reports, communities, and relationships.
 It meant I was often dreaming of art exhibitions and sports events, and racing down to Ft.
 Lauderdale and Miami whenever I was impelled.
 If you look at my house from Google Maps, you can see I was on the edge of the Everglades.
 My neighborhood was dominated by the HOWA board, and I lived in Florida (it’s famously flat), and the skatepark, I visited every week, it was devoid of people.
 Not once did I see anyone there.
 So skating was also out of the question too.
 I took to a revolution of the mind, whatever that means.
 I’m still working that out.
-I turned

 I never had the money for clothes and sneakers, so my solace was in music and literature.
-I wanted Bernie Sanders to be president, I preferred the nonhierarchical spirit of punk, rave, and soundcloud rap to the high production of dadrock, EDM, and atlanta rap.
-I eventually realized I preferred music burning with life, that changes how you dress and what you dream of,
+I turned to music boards and forums, you can check out my last.fm page here, it's been scrobbling my Spotify plays for ten years – Soulseek torrents and YouTube streams are therefore not included, unfortunately.
+I wanted Bernie Sanders to be president, I preferred the nonhierarchical spirit of punk, rave, and Broward County rap to the high production value of mainstream rock, EDM, and Atlanta rap.
+I eventually realized I preferred music burning with life, that changes how you dress and what you dream of, and hopefully inclusive.

 <img class="image" src="Screenshot 2023-07-27 at 12.08.38 PM.png">